Credit: We Animals Media

 These slaughter practices are enforced by the relevant licensing bodies, including the State Meat Authorities under the relevant State Meat Industry Acts, and by the Department of Agriculture (DA) for the Commonwealth.
 The Export Control Act and Regulations also require compliance with the Standards for all exported meat products (compliance managed by DA veterinary officers stationed in each export abattoir).

-Information was first provided to Animals Australia in mid-2007 indicating that several small abattoirs had permission to kill sheep without stunning.
+Information was first provided to Animals Australia in mid-2007 indicating that several small slaughterhouses had permission to kill sheep without stunning.

-The unstunned slaughter of some sheep continues in several small Australian (domestic) abattoirs using an existing (and still legally disputed) loophole.
+The unstunned slaughter of some sheep continues in several small Australian (domestic) slaughterhouses using an existing loophole.
 This meat can be sold in Australia without being labelled as such.
 It is understood that no exemptions are currently in place for export abattoirs.